Nemo Library - introduction and purpose

 segments of the application code that exchanges data with humans or other

-systems that insist on angular φ and λ coordinates.
+applications that insist on conventional ellipsoidal φ and λ coordinates.

 -